anshali15634/-Software-Enhancement-and-Refactoring-of-a-Classic-Brick-Breaker-Game/README.md

 New Java Classes:

+- GameButton Class
+  - It inherits from the existing Button class.
+  - Its purpose is to:
+    - store the image file name for the button
+    - set the image to the button
+    - set the height of the button
+    - preserve the ratio of height and width of image
+    - sets the background color of the button
+    - sets the X and Y coordinates of the button
+  - Reason why class was created:
+    - To replace the repetitive blocks of code for each button's graphic settings in the start() function of the Main class.

 Modified Java Classes:
 Note: Any Runnable() functions and EventHandler<ActionEvent>() in all classes were replaced with lambda expressions.
 - Main Class